 So what are capital credits then, anyway?
 Capital credits are retained margins left over at the end of a year at a not-for-profit electric cooperative.
 Since a cooperative’s “shareholders” are also the people the co-op serves, capital credits reflect each member’s ownership in the cooperative.
 This differs from dividends investor-owned utilities pay shareholders, who may or may not be customers of the utility.
 Municipal or investor-owned electric utilities DO NOT refund capital credits; only not-for-profit electric cooperatives owned by their members (like you) return these credits.

-Each year the decision to pay capital credits is decided by the Craighead Electric Cooperative’s board of directors based on the financial health of the cooperative.
-During some years the co-op may experience high growth in the number of new accounts added or severe storms may result in the need to spend additional funds to repair lines.
+Each year the decision to pay capital credits is decided by the Craighead Electric Cooperative’s board of directors, based on the financial health of the cooperative.
+During some years the co-op may experience high growth in the number of new accounts added, or severe storms may result in the need to spend additional funds to repair lines.
 Both events might keep member equity low, causing the board to defer any capital credits refunds.
 For this reason, Craighead Electric Cooperative’s ability to return margins to members in the form of capital credits reflects the cooperative’s strength and financial stability.

 Members will not lose capital credits.
 All capital credits from each year that members have been served by Craighead Electric Cooperative are maintained until such time as the board refunds them.
 Prior to this year, Craighead Electric Cooperative refunded all capital credits from its founding in 1937 through 1990.

 Refunding capital credits expresses one of the seven cooperative principals—Members’ Economic Participation.
 This principle states: “Members allocate surpluses for any or all of the following purposes: developing the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative, and supporting other activities approved by the membership.”